 - Squatting during birth increases the pelvic opening helping to draw the baby further down into the pelvis.

 - Many women find that kneeling reduces pain during birth.
-It is an ideal position in the first stage, helping with strength, frequency and regularity of contractions.
+It is an ideal position in the first stage, helping with the strength, frequency and regularity of contractions.

-- Movement during labour is important, and is a great way to help in coping with pain.
+- Movement during labour is important and is a great way to help in coping with pain.
 Your Kaya birth stool can support a rocking or swaying motion in a number of orientations.
 Rocking uses gravity to help with the progression of labour and can help to advance dilation of the cervix.
 Swaying, walking and other movements can all help you deal with the pain of contractions.